 SLOWCRATES: And what is it to be admired?

 PUFFO: Never mind!
 I don’t have time to talk drivel with you anymore.
 If you persist in asking such questions, there will be consequences.

 And Puffo went off to change into something more comfortable.

 Most of Disho’s naughty writings have been lost to the ravages of time.
-However, slow scholars are familiar with the Relaxic which spelled out a perfect slow society ruled by those of tranquil mind.
+However, slow scholars are familiar with the Relaxic, which spelled out a perfect slow society ruled by those of a tranquil mind.